Communities, Connectedness & Why They Matter

 Those of us privileged enough to work alongside young people know that they rely on digital technologies to connect with others, to be ‘heard’, understood and to link to communities they may not find in their everyday lives.
 They are also seeking to explore, escape and sample other worlds.
 On occasion, they even research ways to benefit their own health.
 Adolescence, a period we now know lasts until at least 25 years, is a crucial one for brain development.
 During this stage, young people are extremely vulnerable to peer pressure and their sense of self-worth is forming.
 Excessive time spent in front of a screen can diminish executive functioning and academic performance.
 Prolific gamers have been found to have ‘higher rates of eye fatigue, back pain, and wrist strain than casual gamers…aspiring eSport gamers have higher rates of body fat and decreased bone mineral density’ (Daniel Stjepanovic Heavy Screen Time for Children Research).
 We’re aware that many of our young people struggle to just sit with themselves without something to “do”.
 The word ‘boring’ is pejorative and the antidote is often to click, scroll, ‘like’, view, check and troll.

-There are many benefits to detaching from screens.
 These include increased sleep, more time to move and maintain healthy weight, increased productivity, creativity and greater impulse control.
 We want our young people to self-regulate and be proportionate in their approach to technology.

 Here are a few of the innumerable practical tips to reintroduce more balance into technology-dominated lives and treasure time away from daily obligations, particularly as school holidays are looming –